fin-cli/handbook/commands/media/import.md

 : "Description" field (post content) of attachment post.

 [\--skip-copy]
 : If set, media files (local only) are imported to the library but not moved on disk.
-File names will not be run through wp_unique_filename() with this set.
+File names will not be run through fin_unique_filename() with this set.

 [\--preserve-filetime]
 : Use the file modified time as the post published &amp; modified dates.
 Remote files will always use the current time.